mathead/askhome/docs/index.rst

 * Askhome then handles device discovery and routes Alexa requests to your methods
 * Requests come in a nice preprocessed object and provide easy to use response methods
 * If something goes wrong, just raise the appropriate exception
-* You don't have to touch the JSON requests at all!
+* You don't have to touch the raw JSON requests at all!

 Why a Smart Home Skill
 ----------------------

-Alexa Custom Skills are indeed much more flexible, but creating their intent schema can be a hassle.
+Alexa `Custom Skills`_ are indeed much more flexible, but creating their intent schema can be a hassle.
 If you want to simply control your devices, Smart Home Skills provide a robust voice interfaces and all you have to do is plug in your control logic --- well, that is with **askhome**.